-My own relationship with joik began in 2011 when I travelled to the Norwegian Arctic to carry out research for my undergraduate dissertation into connections between joik, the Arctic environment and Sámi identity.
-I immediately felt a deep connection with joik, and I've been in love with it ever since, returning to Norway several times.
+My own relationship with joik began in earnest in 2011 when I travelled to the Norwegian Arctic to carry out research for my undergraduate dissertation into connections between joik, the Arctic environment and Sámi identity.
+I immediately felt a deep connection with joik, and I've been in love with it ever since, returning north many times.
 On my debut EP (2017) I collaborated with the young Sámi joiker Marja Mortensson, and in 2016 I recorded a radio piece on 'joiking with rivers' for Outlook on the BBC World Service.
 In the same year I organised a concert for the acclaimed joiker Ánde Somby at Cafe OTO in London.

-Joiking requires great skill, and the most acomplished Sámi joikers typically start learning at a young age and spend many years fine-tuning their art.
+Joiking requires great skill, and the most accomplished Sámi joikers typically start learning at a young age and spend many years fine-tuning their art.
 This is part of what makes it beautiful, but it's also one of the reasons why joik can be incredibly difficult for outsiders to get to grips with.
 I do not ‘teach joik’, beyond the basics, since I am not qualified to do so.
 For the past two years, however, I've held an introductory course at SOAS (University of London) for anyone interested in learning more about Sámi culture, joik and the ‘joik way’.